 Bauers’ 1st homer for Mariners caps comeback, tops Twins 4-3

+When Jake Bauers connected in the fifth inning, he was certain the ball was destined to leave the park only to see it caught on the warning track thanks to the heavy air and vast outfield of his new home field.

+“I’ve had a few homers to center in my day and that was definitely on the list of something that I would say should be a homer,” Bauers said.

-Jake Bauers barely cleared the wall in right-center field with his first home run since being traded to Seattle and lifted the Mariners to a 4-3 win over the Minnesota Twins on Monday night.
+Three innings later Bauers had enough on his drive, barely clearing the wall in right-center field with his first home run since being traded to Seattle and lifted the Mariners to a 4-3 win over the Minnesota Twins on Monday night.

 Bauers’ third homer of the season was a tiebreaking, solo drive with one out in the eighth inning off reliever Hansel Robles (2-3).
 Bauers lined a 1-0 pitch just beyond the reach of Nick Gordon’s leaping attempt at the fence.